WestinSchepper/rankr/website/docs/introduction/advanced-usage.md

 ## Transformers
 Like the movie, *but cooler.*

-Transformers are used when you need to convert an [unsupported value type](/docs/introduction/unsupported-types) to be ranked.
+Transformers are used when you need to convert an unsupported value type to a [supported value type](/docs/introduction/supported-types) to be ranked.

 We're going to set the stage with a new scenario: You need to buy plane tickets for a funeral.
 You need to fly out as soon as possible, but you don't want to spend too much.